-Algorithm (ACA) in [5] and MAX-MIN Ant System Algorithm (MMAS) in [6] are applied to optimize the energy consumption for IP mapping.
+MAX-MIN Ant System Algorithm (MMAS) in [6] are applied to optimize the energy consumption for IP mapping.
 However ACA or MMAS will find the solution very slowly because of the lack of initial pheromone.

-In this paper, an algorithm named GA-MMAS is proposed for the problem of IP mapping based on researching on GA and MMAS.
+In this paper, an algorithm named GA-MMAS is proposed for the problem of low energy consumption IP mapping based on researching on GA and MMAS.
 GA-MMAS firstly improves MMAS.
 Then it combines MMAS with GA to make compensation to their disadvantages by their advantages.
-Some of our initial work has been presented in [7] to optimize communication energy consumption.
-However, more work needs to be done in multi-objective optimization.
-Therefore, we use a unified cost function with energy and link load variance to optimize energy consumption and latency.
 Several experiments are carried out to verify the efficiency of the algorithm.

-The rest of the paper is organized as follows: Section II describes the problem of IP core mapping; Section III illustrates the improved MMAS; Section IV illustrates our algorithm; Section V presents the experimental results; and finally, Section VI concludes the paper and outlines some directions for future work.
+The rest of the paper is organized as follows: Section II describes the problem of IP core mapping; Section III illustrates the improved MMAS.
+Section IV illustrates our algorithm; Section V presents the experimental results; and finally, Section VI concludes the paper and outlines some directions for future work.